Product Strategy · Initial thinking

 What it does

-Creates spaces where advocates engage with the brand and with each other.
-Themed cohorts, peer-to-peer messaging, recognition feeds, brand-moderated discussion.
+Duel creates spaces where advocates can engage with the brand, but also with each other.

 Why it matters

-Advocates become more loyal, more active, and more valuable when they connect with other advocates.
-Community turns one-to-one relationships into network effects.
+Advocates become more loyal, more active and more valuable when they are connected to each other.

 Key capabilities